 Medical Protection did not obtain an opinion from a GP expert, being confident in basing our letter of response denying breach of duty on the facts of Dr U's reasonable management at the initial consultation.
-As we denied breach of duty, it followed that no legal causation flowed.

 The claim was not pursued against Dr U following our letter of response denying liability.
 A co-defendant's medical defence organisation went on to settle the claim in full on behalf of their member, who had mistakenly completed the dermatology referral task without making a dermatology referral.